Total steps: 12

 You are now in the deer park.
 Studley Royal was developed as a hunting ground for deer in the late Middle Ages.
 Today, the park covers around 300 acres and supports about 550 deer of three different species.

-Further down the roadway there is a small crossroads, take the left turn.
+Further down the roadway there is a small crossroads.
+Take the left turn here.
 Continue along the road and pass the large converted stable block on your left.
-Continue for about 55yd (50m) then take the grass track that veers off to the right passing by a large beech tree on your left.
+Continue for about 55yd (50m) then take the grass track that veers off to the right, passing by a large beech tree on your left.

 Continue along the path and pass through the Green Man gate.
 Follow the path as it bears right through a wood.
 You will see the River Skell on your right.

 Look up to your right for the feature marked on the map 'Devil's Chimney'.
 This curious building originally had four pinnacles, and was a scaled down copy of a classical Roman Monument the 'Tomb of the Horatii'.
 Its dimensions are deliberately small, creating the impression that it was viewed from a far greater distance than was actually the case.
-Continue to follow the path until you reach the Lake and on the far side the Victorian tea rooms - why not enjoy tea and cakes by the Lakeside?
+Continue to follow the path until you reach the Lake and on the far side the Victorian tea-room.
+Why not enjoy tea and cakes by the Lakeside?